LiliMeng/Multimodal_DLRM/README.md

 # Multimodal_DLRM

+## Formulate DLRM and MovieLens Recommendation as a regression problem
+When using DLRM (Deep Learning Recommendation Model) on the MovieLens 25M dataset as a multimodal recommendation system, the problem is typically framed as a **regression problem**.
+The task is to predict the exact rating (a continuous value) that a user will give to a movie, rather than simply classifying whether they will like the movie or not.

+### Loss Function for DLRM on MovieLens 25M

+The most commonly used loss function for this setup is the **Mean Squared Error (MSE)**.
+MSE is suitable for regression tasks where the goal is to minimize the difference between the predicted ratings and the actual ratings provided by users.

+The MSE loss is calculated as:

+\[
+\text{MSE} = \frac{1}{N} \sum_{i=1}^{N} (\hat{y}_i - y_i)^2
+\]

+Where:
+- \( \hat{y}_i \) is the predicted rating for the \(i\)-th user-item pair.
+- \( y_i \) is the actual rating for the \(i\)-th user-item pair.
+- \( N \) is the total number of user-item pairs in the dataset.

+### Step-by-Step Explanation of the Recommendation System

+#### 1. **Data Preparation**
+   - **Input Data**: The MovieLens 25M dataset includes user ratings for movies, as well as metadata such as movie genres, user IDs, and movie IDs.
+In a multimodal setup, you might also incorporate additional data such as movie posters (images) and plot summaries (text).
+   - **Feature Engineering**:
+     - **Sparse Features**: User IDs, movie IDs, and categorical data like genres are treated as sparse features.
+     - **Dense Features**: Ratings and possibly other numerical data are treated as dense features.
+     - **Multimodal Features**: Images and text are transformed into dense vectors using models like CLIP (for images and text) or ResNet (for images) and BERT (for text).

+#### 2. **Embedding Layers**
+   - **Sparse Features**: Categorical features are mapped to dense vectors using embedding layers.
+For example, user IDs and movie IDs are converted to dense vectors that capture their latent characteristics.
+   - **Multimodal Embeddings**: Image and text embeddings are generated using pre-trained models like CLIP and then fed into the DLRM model as dense vectors.

+#### 3. **Interaction Layer**
+   - The interaction between the different feature embeddings (sparse, dense, and multimodal) is computed.
+In DLRM, this typically involves calculating dot products between pairs of feature vectors to capture their pairwise interactions.

+#### 4. **Multi-Layer Perceptron (MLP)**
+   - The combined features from the interaction layer are passed through a Multi-Layer Perceptron (MLP).
+The MLP consists of several fully connected layers that learn complex patterns in the data and help predict the final output.

+#### 5. **Output Layer**
+   - The output layer generates a predicted rating for each user-movie pair.
+Since this is a regression problem, the output is a continuous value that represents the predicted rating.

+#### 6. **Loss Calculation**
+   - The predicted ratings are compared to the actual ratings using the Mean Squared Error (MSE) loss function.
+The model is trained to minimize this loss by adjusting the weights through backpropagation and optimization techniques (e.g., using the Adam optimizer).

+#### 7. **Evaluation**
+   - After training, the model's performance is typically evaluated using metrics such as MSE, RMSE (Root Mean Squared Error), MAE (Mean Absolute Error), and nDCG@10 (Normalized Discounted Cumulative Gain at rank 10) to assess how well the model ranks the items.

+### Classification vs. Regression in Recommendation Systems

+- **Regression**: As in the case of MovieLens 25M, if the task involves predicting a continuous value like a rating, it is a regression problem.
+The model needs to output a score or a real-valued number.

+- **Classification**: If the task involves predicting whether a user will like or dislike a movie (e.g., predicting a binary outcome like "click" or "not click"), it would be a classification problem.
+In such cases, the loss function might be binary cross-entropy or categorical cross-entropy.

+**In summary**, when using DLRM on the MovieLens 25M dataset as a multimodal recommendation system, the problem is framed as a regression task, and the MSE loss function is used to train the model.
+The system predicts the exact rating a user is likely to give to a movie, leveraging both user interaction data and multimodal content features.

 ## DLRM

 The **Deep Learning Recommendation Model (DLRM)**, developed by Meta, is a high-performance neural network architecture designed for large-scale recommendation systems.
 It was introduced to address the unique challenges of recommendation tasks, which typically involve heterogeneous data types, large input sizes, and the need for real-time inference.